Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

   - from Vojtech Pavlik <vojtech@suse.cz>

 This is another very similar 90C65 card.
-Most of the switches and jumpers are the same as on other clones.
+Most of the woke switches and jumpers are the woke same as on other clones.

 ::